lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    After just a few GCMC steps, you should see that the number of molecules increases with time.
+    After just a few GCMC steps,
+    the number of molecules start increasing with time.
-    When the crack is fully filled, the number of molecule reaches a plateau:
+    Once the crack is fully filled with water molecules, the number of molecule reaches a plateau.

 .. figure:: ../figures/level3/water-adsorption-in-silica/number_evolution-dark.png
     :alt: number of water molecules added by the LAMMPS gcmc